 Majors and Minor

-Students matriculating prior to Fall 2025 may choose one of the new majors or may choose to complete the original B.A. in Molecular and Cellular Biology, B.A. in Ecology, Evolution, and Organismal Biology, or B.A. degree in Biological Sciences.
-Click here for details.
+Students matriculating prior to Fall 2025 may choose one of the new majors mentioned above or may choose one of the original majors: B.A. in Molecular and Cellular Biology; B.A. in Ecology, Evolution, and Organismal Biology; or B.A. degree in Biological Sciences.
+See the requirements for these majors.

-Honors tracks are available for the BA and BS degrees.
-Students completing Honors carry out a major honors research project, write, and defend an honors thesis.
+Honors: Honors tracks are available for the B.A. and B.S. degrees.
+Students completing Honors carry out an Honors research project, write, and defend an honors thesis.
+Read more details about the Honors program.

-Double majors: With planning, it is possible to combine a major in biological sciences with an additional major.
+Double majors: With planning, it is possible to combine a major in the Department of Biological Sciences with an additional major.
 While it is more common for double majors to consider related fields such as chemistry and mathematics, students have combined biological sciences degrees with such diverse areas as foreign languages, music, and fine arts.
-Consult the Director of Undergraduate Studies as early as possible.
-Double or triple majors entirely within the biological sciences department are not permitted.
-Students declaring a major offered by the Department of Biological Sciences may not minor in Biological Sciences.
+If you wish to double major, consult the director of undergraduate studies as early as possible.
+Students may not double or triple major entirely within the Biological Sciences department.
+Students declaring a major offered by the Department of Biological Sciences may not minor in biological sciences.

 General requirements: